 The data show that vast portions of south and east Los Angeles are slipping from mixed populations toward single race populations.
 And the change has not just occurred in formerly white areas.
 One of the trajectories that we identified followed a similar pattern in neighborhoods that were once black.
 Compton residents were nearly three-quarters black in 1980; by 1990, the mix was about 52% black and 43% Latino; in 2014, two-thirds Latino.
-Such slow but steadily increasing Latino growth can be found in 46% of the neighborhoods we studied in the Los Angeles metropolitan region.What’s causing a shift from mixed to single-race populations?Immigration is one obvious factor.
+Such slow but steadily increasing Latino growth can be found in 46% of the neighborhoods we studied in the Los Angeles metropolitan region.A triumph for CTRL-F!

-Asians in Los Angeles used to be very integrated all over the place.
+The Latino population increased in Los Angeles after immigration laws were changed in 1965 to encourage family reunification.
+That population was bolstered by a steady increase in Mexican immigrants from the mid-1990s until the recession.
+Newly arrived Latinos, like all immigrant groups, tend to find housing in neighborhoods already pioneered by their countryman who are already here.Asians in Los Angeles used to be very integrated all over the place.
 But then forced racial busing came to LAUSD in the late 1970s, so the Jews bailed out to private schools and the Asians bailed out to small school districts in the San Gabriel Valley that they could take over and control, like Arcadia.
 This also proved a way for Asian parents to keep their daughters away from chasing white boys by moving them to Asian dominant public schools.

-It’s a school thing.
+White preferences are another major factor that helps explain resegregation.It’s a school thing.
 Empty nesters will stick around due to their Prop 13 tax break, but if you have kids and you have to move and pay high property taxes, you’ll want to move to a neighborhood with better schools (i.e., better students).

 In other words, Latinos moving to an area would not cause most whites to move out.
 But the prospect of having Latino neighbors might be enough to prevent whites from moving into a neighborhood.
 (Whites are moving to one kind of integrated neighborhoods: those that are gentrifying like downtown Los Angeles.
 But many fewer neighborhoods are gentrifying than segregating.)Because only whites have agency.

 One question that never seems to get asked, however, is: Who exactly are these hookah-smoking whites who keep moving into Los Angeles?